tremix/dp_theme/README.md

 # dp_theme
-Customization and modidy theme subtheme bootstrap for Drupal
+Customization and modify theme subtheme bootstrap for Drupal